mpvnet-player/mpv.net/README.md

 The Add-on implementation is based on the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).

-There are no specific extension or scripting interfaces but instead everyting is accessible for .NET compatible languages (C#, VB.NET, F#,Python and PowerShell), this decision was made to keep the code extremely simple and lightweight.
+There are no specific extension or scripting interfaces but instead everyting is accessible for .NET compatible languages (C#, VB.NET, F#, Python and PowerShell), this decision was made to keep the code extremely simple and lightweight.

 Python scripting is implemented with IronPython which uses Python 2.7.